Aegistus/Red-Dead-GTA-7/README.md

-# GTA-VI
+# Red-Dead-GTA-7
-GTA 6 - made in 24 hours.
-Made for GADIG Spring Jamfest
+Made in 48 hours for GADIG 2023 Fall Jamfest